Homaoa/Regression-for-a-Bike-Sharing-Data-Set/README.md

 # Regression-for-a-Bike-Sharing-DataSet

 A model is developed to estimate the count of total rental bikes including both casual and registered.
 Data cleaning, features engineering, model building, evaluating and tunning are done on the data.
-Linear, Lasso, Polynomial, and Random Forest Regressors are considered and also GridsearchCV is used to reach the best model.
+Multiple Linear Regression, Polynomial, Decision Tree, Random Forest and SVR regressors are considered.
+The evaluation of these models are obtained using R2.
+Also, GridSearchCV is used to tune and reach the best model.

 Data Set Information: